 Clearly written, complete sentences require key information: a subject, a verb and a complete idea.
 A sentence needs to make sense on its own.
 Sometimes, complete sentences are also called independent clauses.
 A clause is a group of words that may make up a sentence.
-An independent clause is a group of words that may make up a sentence thought.
+An independent clause is a group of words that may stand alone as a complete, grammatically correct thought.